 8. High Tension (Alexandre Aja, 2003)

-High Tension is a graphic German horror movie about a romantically obsessed serial murderer who kills an entire family.
+High Tension is a graphic French horror movie about a romantically obsessed serial murderer who kills an entire family.
 The film’s NC-17 version removed several lingering shots of bodily gore and blood spurting from throats in order to get an R-rating.
 True to its title, the relentless slayer and female anti-hero keep the tension high, but some critics were unimpressed by its simple plot and alleged over-reliance on gore.

 9. “Ataque de Panico” (Fede Alvarez, 2009)